arturwgnr/arturwgnr/README.md

 I'm a self-driven developer with a clear mission: grow into a full-stack engineer ready to deliver real impact.

 Currently focused on solid foundations with JavaScript, TypeScript and React, while expanding into Node.js and databases.
-For me, coding isn’t just about syntax — it’s about discipline, structure and turning ideas into products that work.
+For me, coding it’s about discipline, structure and turning ideas into products that work.

 ## 🚀 Skills